-As many today’s affordable divers from both Japanese and Swiss watchmakers, the new Promaster Sea is heavily influenced by the legendary Rolex Submariner family of luxury timepieces, but heroically tries to be different just the same.
+Like many of today’s affordable divers from both Japanese and Swiss watchmakers, the new Promaster Sea is heavily influenced by the legendary Rolex Submariner but heroically tries to be different just the same.

-The source of inspiration is visible in the unidirectional rotating bezel with the 15-minute timer and the triangle with a pearl-style luminous dot in its center.
+The source of inspiration is visible in the unidirectionally rotating bezel with the 15-minute timer and the triangle with a pearl-style luminous dot in its center.

-The body of the watch with its extra-long horns, an integrated stainless steel bracelet and the inevitable crown guards are, too, also almost the same.
-To my regret, the Japanese designers tried too hard making the similarities less obvious thus making the numerals on the bezel too bold and the dial with its trapezoid hour markers too busy.
+The slightly oversized body with its extra-long horns, an integrated stainless steel bracelet, and the inevitable crown guards are, too, also almost the same.
+To my regret, the Japanese designers tried too hard to make the similarities less obvious thus making the numerals on the bezel too bold and the dial with its trapezoid hour markers too busy.

-As I have already noted, the watch is powered by their “green” Eco-Drive movement.
-Although the Japanese brand doesn’t specify the exact model, it is known that the movement is good for whole six month after being charged under sun light.
+As I have already noted, the watch is powered by the “green” Eco-Drive movement.
+Although the Japanese brand doesn’t specify the exact model, it is known that the movement is good for the whole six months after being charged under sunlight.